-- 1. Insert the sample cell into the sample cell receptable of the LoFlo CO2 module.
-A 'click' will be heard when the sample call is properly inserted - 2.
-Inserting the sample cell into the receptable automatically starts the sampling pump.
-Removal of the sample cell turns the sample pump off. - 3.
-To remove the sampling kit sample cell from the sample cell receptacle, press down on the locking tab and pull the sample cell from the sample cell receptacle. - 4.
-Connect the LoFlo module to the CO_2 port ventilator
+The sample cell of the sampling kit must be inserted into the sample cell receptable of the LoFlo CO2 module.
+A 'click' will be heard when the sample call is properly inserted.

+- 1. Inserting the sample cell into the receptable automatically starts the sampling pump.
+Removal of the sample cell turns the sample pump off. - To remove the sampling kit sample cell from the sample cell receptacle, press down on the locking tab and pull the sample cell from the sample cell receptacle.